cloudmesh-book/book-latex-2018/contributing.md

 You will now see the book in the editor and you can easily edit the contents.

-To generate the PDF or ePub use teh commands
+To generate the PDF or epub use the commands

     ???